Model 302 telephone: Design and production

-The majority of 302-series telephones were produced in black.
-Painted color sets were available by 1939; subscribers paid a surcharge for the option.
+The majority of 302-series telephones were produced in black, with painted color sets available by 1939 at a surcharge payable by the subscriber.
 The housing was originally cast from a zinc alloy until production sets were increasingly made from a thermoplastic material, Tenite, by 1941.
 The thermoplastic housings were available in five colors: ivory, Pekin red, green, blue, and rose pink until telephone production was suspended due to the military material requirements for WW-II by orders of the War Production Board.
 Post-war telephone production resumed with black plastic housings in 1945 and by 1949 color sets were reintroduced.
 Requests for custom colors could also be fulfilled, including the traditional dark gold, statuary bronze, old brass, and oxidized silver hues.

 All early telephone sets had dials with metal finger wheels, either black or in brushed stainless steel for the color telephones.
 Starting in 1941, the colored thermoplastic units featured clear plastic finger wheels.
 Dial number plates were made with a steel substrate for the white vitreous enamel face.
 Black telephone sets were equipped from the factory with straight brown textile-covered cords until 1952, when synthetic rubber (Neoprene) jacketed cords became standard equipment.
 Optional retractile coiled cords were available both in textile and rubber jackets since the early 1940s.

 The 302 was a rugged and easily repaired desk telephone.
 Most US telephones were leased to subscribers from the Bell System as part of the monthly service fees.
 Western Electric also built 302 telephones for sale to independent telephone companies.

 1948 Western Electric 302 telephone set that was refurbished amidst post-war equipment shortages with an older style handset (E1) and installed on a line of the Newark, NJ, exchange "BIgelow", the last existing Panel office when it was dismantled in 1983.

 Beginning in August 1955 and extending into the 1960s, the Bell System remanufactured the 302 as the type 5302 in its distribution center work shops, with a newly designed housing and eventually with the G-type handset of the 500-type telephone, which gave the set a similar appearance to the 500.

 In addition to the model 302, the Western Electric 300-series included many variations and special purpose types with additional features.
 Conversion kits using a 302-style housing and F1 handset to replace older manual candlestick telephones with an external subset were available.